SemraGunaydin/Emaartech_website/README.md

 # 🤝 Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions, feel free to open an issue or submit a pull request.

+# 🌟 Acknowledgments
+This project is for educational purposes only and serves as a beginner-friendly resource to learn front-end development techniques.

 -Thank you for exploring this project!
 Feel free to contribute, provide feedback, or reach out with any questions.
 Happy coding! 🚀

 # 📫Contact